rzuritamilla/phr/lab_gap/PITCHME.md

 ### Rules of the game
 @ul
 - Open the paper you got and read (for yourself) the name of a GIP colleague
-- Write (in ~10 mins) the following information about him/her (words in the tabu list cannot be used!):
+- Write down the following information about him/her (words in the tabu list cannot be used!):
 	- Application domain
 	- Methods (remove?)
 	- Unique characteristic
 - Put the paper back in the lottery pot
 @ulend